p2p-today/p2p-project/README.md

     A node will use the entirety of this list to decide what to do with it.
 In this case, it would forward it to its peers, then present to the user the payload: `['broadcast', 'test message']`.

-    Now that we know how to construct a message, my examples will no longer include the headers.
+    Now that we know how to construct a message, examples will no longer include the headers.
 They will include the metadata and payload only.

-4.  **IDs and Encoding**
+6.  **IDs and Encoding**

     Knowing the overall message structure is great, but it's not very useful if you can't construct the metadata.
 To do this, there are three parts.

     *   _base_58_

         This encoding is taken from Bitcoin.
-If you've ever seen a Bitcoin address, you've seen base_58 encoding in action.
+If you've ever seen a Bitcoin address, you've seen base\_58 encoding in action.
 The goal behind it is to provide data compression without compromising its human readability.
-Base_58, for the purposes of this protocol, is defined by the following python methods.
+Base\_58, for the purposes of this protocol, is defined by the following python methods.

         ```python
         base_58 = '123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz'